GorbulasDev/learnelectra/docs/faq.md

 <p>
 <br />
 You have been staking on the old blockchain.
 In order to be rewarded with coins that are valid on our current chain you need to use a current supported wallet.
 Doing staking on the blockchain is protecting the network.
 When you protect the network and your using an old unsupported wallet, your are protecting a different chain and thus the coins do not exist on our current chain as we have had two hard forks since October 2018.

-ADD PICTURES HERE OF FORKED CHAIN AND NEW STAKING GUIDE
 </p>
 </details>